ERP for SME

-Make sure that the proposal has detail breakdown, which are included and which are not.
+Make sure that the proposal has a detailed breakdown, which are included and which are not.
 Do not accept a lump sum proposal without breakdown.
 Ask questions if you do not understand.

 The proposal must be clear on how your project will be implemented and manage.
-Project Management is important, not just consultant services.
+Project Management is essential, not just consultant services.

-It is important to put all agreement in writing, either in the proposal or email.
+It is crucial to put all agreement in writing, either in the proposal or email.

-I had came across cases that the sales person from the ERP vendor made promises that was not aware by their implementation team.
-Which end up with arguments when the project commenced.
+I had come across cases that the salesperson from the ERP vendor made promises that were not aware by their implementation team, which end up with arguments when the project commenced.

 Implementation is Key

-I often find from troubled ERP projects, that they selected the right ERP, but it was very poorly implemented.
-Lack of project management was very likely happened in these projects.
-This is probably due to lower implementation costs that make the ERP vendors to cut corners.
+I often find from troubled ERP projects, that they selected the right ERP, but neglected the implementation.
+Lack of project management very likely happened in these projects.
+The reduction in project management is probably due to the need to lower implementation costs that make the ERP vendors cut corners.

 Nearly all the troubled ERP projects that I saw were unnecessarily customized.
-They could be due to user expectation that was not managed.
-But also due to incompetent consultants.
-Sometime, it was the vendors that quoted lower initial price and trying to make the money back.
-Or worse, ERP vendors intentionally trying to make it sticky so that the customer cannot change to other vendor.
+Some companies failed to manage user expectation.
+But sometimes the heavy customizations were due to incompetent consultants.
+Often, some vendors quoted lower initial price and trying to make money back.
+Or worse, ERP vendors intentionally trying to make it sticky so that the customer cannot change to other vendors.

-It is not wrong to have some extend of customization in ERP project.
-But beware to avoid customization that alter the core flow of the ERP software.
+It is not wrong to have some extend of customization in the ERP project.
+But beware to avoid customization that alters the core flow of the ERP software.
 These often lead to instability and long term trouble.

 Trust Your Selected Vendor